formkit/docs-content/advanced/core.md

 group.at('email')
 ```

-If the starting node has siblings, it will attempt to locate a match in the siblings (internally this is what formkit uses for validation rules like `confirm:address`).
+If the starting node has siblings, it will attempt to locate a match in the siblings (internally, this is what FormKit uses for validation rules like `confirm:address`).

 ```js
 import { createNode } from '@formkit/core'